 ⇥ Do I need to disconnect the battery and use external charging modules?

-The GL868 has inbuilt battery charging.
+The GL868 has an inbuilt battery charger.
 So there is no need to charge the battery externally.
 Just plug in the Type-C; it will charge the battery.

 ⇥ Can I change the destination number?